 Findings

 8755 abstracts and 118 full-text articles were assessed.
-Sixty-eight studies met the inclusion criteria including six randomised studies, reflecting a substantial increase in the quantity and quality of research output compared to the time period before 2010.
+Sixty-eight studies met the inclusion criteria, including six randomised studies, reflecting a substantial increase in the quantity and quality of research output compared to the time period before 2010.
 Overall, health insurance schemes in low- and middle-income countries (LMICs) have been found to improve access to health care as measured by increased utilisation of health care facilities (32 out of 40 studies).
 There also appeared to be a favourable effect on financial protection (26 out of 46 studies), although several studies indicated otherwise.
 There is moderate evidence that health insurance schemes improve the health of the insured (9 out of 12 studies).

 Interpretation